codmpm/node-red-contrib-loxone/README.md

 value will be in `msg.payload`.
 * Online: Emit's `true`/`false` for the state of the connection to the selected miniserver.
 Be careful as every failed connection attempt sends a `false` over and over again till a connection could be established.
+* Keepalive: outputs the current time (in ms) from the keepalive request done by the underlying library (node-lox-ws-apio ) every 2 minutes.
+See page 17 of the Loxone webservice documentation

 The structure file can be retrieved via `http://<miniserver>/data/LoxAPP3.json`.